Getting There & Around

 To get a feel for old Nazareth, turn into the narrow alleys that wind up and back into the terraced limestone ridges, and wander through the narrow cobbled streets of the Arab Market.
 Keep in mind that Nazareth is completely closed on Sunday and in full swing on Saturday.
 Interesting eateries, venues for small concerts, readings, and theatrical performances are opening in the beautiful, freshly restored old mansions off the main streets of the town center.

-Visitor Information-The Nazareth Tourism Association Information Office (www.nazarethinfo.org; tel.
+Visitor Information-The Nazareth Tourism Association Information Office (tel.
 04/657-0555) is on Casa Nova Street (also called El Bishara St. or Annunciation St.) near the intersection with Pope Paul VI Street, open Monday through Friday from 8:30am to 5pm, Saturday from 9am to 1pm.
 The Tourism Association’s website is filled with excellent information on places of interest, walks, shopping, and food.
-The Fauzi Azar Inn gives great walking tours of the Old City many mornings at 10am for NIS 30.
+The Fauzi Azar Inn gives excellent and free walking tours of the Old City Mon-Fri at 9:30am and Sat at 12:30pm and is a helpful one-stop shop for maps and information about the area.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.